chleung510/bookstoreWeb/README.md

 - Users can look at different pictures of the book on the product page.
 - User can go back to main page by tapping "logo" icon

+  # lines for testBranch

+  1. this is for test Branch.